mendix/cf-mendix-buildpack/README.md

 The buildpack is heavily tied to the Mendix Public Cloud, but can be used independently.
 Release notes are available for the [buildpack](https://github.com/mendix/cf-mendix-buildpack/releases/), [Mendix itself](https://docs.mendix.com/releasenotes/studio-pro/) and the [Mendix Public Cloud](https://docs.mendix.com/releasenotes/developer-portal/deployment).

-**⚠️ Warning** At this time, CF Buildpack doesn't support building Mendix 10 MPK files.
-To deploy a Mendix 10 app with CF Buildpack, you will need to build the MDA file first (using Studio Pro 10 or [MxBuild](https://docs.mendix.com/refguide/mxbuild/)), and deploy the MDA file using CF Buildpack.

 * [Requirements](#requirements)
 * [Supported Mendix Versions](#supported-mendix-versions)
 * [Buildpack Releases and Version Pinning](#buildpack-releases-and-version-pinning)